Zenika/feedzback/README.md

     <img alt="License: Apache License 2.0" src="https://img.shields.io/badge/License-Apache License 2.0-yellow.svg" />
   </a>
 </p>
-Do you want to ask or send feedbacks to your colleges but you afread about negative consequences?
-Here you go, FeedZback guide you.
+ You want to ask or send feedbacks to your colleges but you are afraid about negative consequences?
+Here you go, FeedZback guides you.

 ### 🏠 [Homepage](https://feedzback.zenika.com)